ibm-cloud-docs/containers/cs_troubleshoot_network.md

 {: #cs_strongswan_release}

 {: tsSymptoms}
-You modify your strongSwan Helm chart and try to install your new release by running `helm install --name=vpn iks-charts/strongswan -f config.yaml`.
+You modify your strongSwan Helm chart and try to install your new release by running `helm install vpn iks-charts/strongswan -f config.yaml`.
 However, you see the following error:
 ```
 Error: release vpn failed: deployments.extensions "vpn-strongswan" already exists
 ```